 The goal of Osprey Nation is to create a long-term record of data that will give the conservation community a better understanding of the health of Connecticut’s Osprey population.

 To view the Osprey Nation map full-screen, click the rectangle in the far right of the gray bar.
-Green pins indicate nests that are being monitored; red pins indicate un-monitored nests; yellow pins indicate nests that have been removed or that were reported but then not located.
+Gray pins are unmonitored nests; Blue pin is a monitored nest with no reports; Green pins indicate active nests that are being monitored; Red pins indicate monitored nest that has been abandoned; Yellow pins indicate a monitored nest that has failed.